ankeesler/anwork/doc/FEATURE.md

 ## Infrastructure
 - Can we mandate that protocol buffer classes are named accordingly?
 - What is this mysterious failure on Travis with the Smoketest?
+- The smoketests really need to be beefed up.
+We need to add in minute long waits to test the different date stuffs.

 ## Journaling